-Companies recognize the usefulness and importance of credit to maintain/gain competitive edge.
+Companies recognize the usefulness and importance of credit to maintain or gain a competitive edge.
 Yet, at the same time, they recognize the increased risks of late and/or non-payment that this entails.

 What is the “right” credit term?
 How much credit can/should a Company grant to its customers?
 What are the costs of credit?
 What type and what level of securities should we require of our customers?
 How do we detect early signs of financial distress?
 What do we/can we do to address signs of financial distress?
 Is immediate withdrawal of credit facilities always the right thing to do under such circumstances?
 How do we work with difficult payers?

 These are questions and challenges that each Credit Professional needs to address.
-The one-day workshop will address these and many other questions and provide useful tools and skill sets to help the Credit Professional manage the increasingly complex credit environment
+This one-day workshop will address these and many other questions and provide useful tools and skillsets to help the Credit Professional manage the increasingly complex credit environment

 • To better appreciate the role of credit in an organization and the importance of credit as a competitive tool to enhance profitable sales